unicef/publicgoods-accelerator-guide/docs/bizmodels-dpgs/biz-models.md

 sidebar_position: 3
 ---

-# How can open source business models make money?
-(Myths, Opportunities, Challenges)
+# How can open source businesses make money?

 ## Before considering if it is a DPG, we have to understand, what is considered open source?